 Aren’t you asking for too much?

 No one likes to fill out forms.
 It’s just a necessary step to go through when people need to connect with a company.
-So when designing your contact form, make sure you only ask the information you absolutely need.
+So when designing your contact form, make sure you only ask for the information you absolutely need.
 Actually, according to Hubspot, the best performing form length in 2019 is 5 fields.
 On that same note, regardless of the number of fields you work with, don’t make them all mandatory.

 Don’t forget data validation

 Save your users some time and get error-free input.
 Provide hints on the right data format on the go instead of showing error messages after a user has filled out his/her information.
-For instance, you can require a certain format for information such as email, phone number, date or website.
+For instance, you can require a certain format for information such as email, phone number, date, or website.